On the Issues

-- And what is Olde Town without our magnificent tree?!
+- And what is Olde Town without our magnificent Olde Town Tree?!
 When the wind storm of December 2021 took down the iconic Arvada tree, the Council was unanimous that we quickly replace what we had lost.
-In early summer, we installed beautiful, 30-foot fir that has room to grow for another generation.
+In summer 2022, we installed beautiful, 30-foot fir that has room to grow for another generation.

 - PARKS & REC: I was an early supporter of community requests to build a BMX bike park in Northeast Arvada.
 This exciting new amenity is now in planning and development stages with the city team, and I’d like to see it made a reality.